Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 We added some imports, and created a regular expression to find "WikiWords".

-We got rid of the ``my_view`` view function and its decorator that was added when we originally rendered the ``alchemy`` scaffold.
+We got rid of the ``my_view`` view function and its decorator that was added when we originally rendered the ``alchemy`` cookiecutter.
 It was only an example and isn't relevant to our application.
 We also deleted the ``db_err_msg`` string.